architech-boards/Rialto/source/PrjFiles.rst

 Firmware overview
 -----------------

-| The JenNode_Jennic firmware has been developed using **JN-AN-1174-JN516x-802-15-4-Application-Template** skeleton code.
+| The Rialto_Jennic firmware has been developed using **JN-AN-1174-JN516x-802-15-4-Application-Template** skeleton code.
 | This template include basic application of IEEE802-15-4 stack and some callback function that can be personalized and help end-user application development.
-| More detail regarding the structure of this template can be found on document "JN-AN-1174-IEEE802.15.4-App-Template.pdf" inside "Doc" folder included in JenNode_Jennic zip file
+| More detail regarding the structure of this template can be found on document "JN-AN-1174-IEEE802.15.4-App-Template.pdf" inside "Doc" folder included in Rialto_Jennic zip file

 .. image:: _jn_images/document.jpg